 Information Needed to Configure Authentication to NAM Description Cloud Manager Administrator user name Specify the initial user name that you want to designate as the Cloud Manager administrator.
 This should be the new administrator's login name or Common Name (CN) and must already exist in your LDAP directory.
-Cloud Manager Administrator email address Specify the email address of the user you want to be the Cloud Manager administrator.
-This email address must already exist as an LDAP attribute of the future administrator.
+Cloud Manager Administrator email Specify the email address of the user you want to be the Cloud Manager administrator. address This email address must already exist as an LDAP attribute of the future administrator.
 If the user has more than one email address, use the first address in the email attributes list.
 Cloud Manager uses this email address to determine the administrative permissions to apply to the user.

-As you continue running the configuration tool (/opt/netiq/cloudmanager/configurator/ config) following the configuration of the Postgres database, the tool displays the following text:
+As you continue running the configuration tool (/opt/netiq/cloudmanager/configurator/ config) following the configuration of the Postgres database, the tool displays the following text: Authentication Type

-Authentication Type

 '''

 1) LDAP

-2) NCSS

-3) LDAP plus NCSS

-4) NAM
+2) NAM

 Selection:

 '''

-- 2 Specify 4 (NAM) as the Authentication Type you want to configure. - 3 Follow the prompts and use the information you gathered in Step 1 on page 147 to complete this segment of the configuration.
+- 2 Specify 2 (NAM) as the Authentication Type you want to configure. - 3 Follow the prompts and use the information you gathered in Step 1 on page 124 to complete this segment of the configuration.

-After the Novell Access Manager authentication configuration, continue with Chapter 13.4, "Installing and Configuring Other Cloud Manager Feature Settings," on page 148.
+After the NetIQ Access Manager authentication configuration, continue with Chapter 13.4, "Installing and Configuring Other Cloud Manager Feature Settings," on page 125.